top of page

 Overview

-Published by the Thai Khadi Research Institute at Thammasat University in 1985, the book does an adequate version of providing a historical context of Siamese foreign policy during the absolutist monarchy years prior to the 1932 revolution.
-Placing the difficulties Siam had with the European occupying powers on all of it' borders, as well as the generational struggle to remain free from overt colonial control is important in understanding both the challenges and domestic paradigm that was the foundation for decisions made in the years prior to, during, and just after the Greater East Asian War (known as WWII in America, France, and Britain but not Thailand).
-Without a clear understanding of the diplomatic struggles, dead ends, and harsh capitulations in dealing with the Western powers historically, the events of 1932-1946 can not be understood clearly.
+The book published by the Thai Khadi Research Institute at Thammasat University in 1985 provides an adequate historical context of Siamese foreign policy during the absolutist monarchy years before the 1932 revolution.
+Placing the difficulties Siam had with the European occupying powers on all of it' borders, as well as the generational struggle to remain free from overt colonial control is essential in understanding both the challenges and domestic paradigm that was the foundation for decisions made in the years before, during, and just after the Greater East Asian War (known as WWII in America, France, and Britain but not Thailand).

-However, while it is admirable to include this in the 460+ page book, there are some notable errors which could be from lack of information at the time.
-For example, on page 97, when discussing the foreign policy during World War I; "Britain and France both wanted her to join on the side of the Allies, which she eventually did.
-The Siamese reaped their benefit to the fullest." provides not only an oversimplification, but presents a completely inaccurate picture of Siam's entry into the war, the Allies attitude, and the diplomatic gains from the outcome.
-For starters the Allies were ambivalent about the Siamese entry into the war, with British officials suck as Herbert Derring at the foreign office in London opposing Siamese entry into the war as it would mean increased French influence at the expense of the British.
-Even when the Siamese entered the war, they were not able to profit as much as believed due to the challenge on the German confiscated property by England as well as the higher costs of an expeditionary force than planned.
+For starters, the Allies were ambivalent about the Siamese entry into the war.
+British officials such as Herbert Derring at the Foreign Office in London opposed it as it would mean increased French influence at the expense of the British.
+Even when the Siamese entered the war, they could not profit as much as they believed due to the challenge of the German confiscation of property by England and the higher costs of an expeditionary force than planned.

-Unfortunately, World War I is not the only inaccuracy, the period in question; 1932-1947 is rife with errors, especially when dealing with international relations and internal social and political mechanisms that were at play during the period.
-The appeal by Phibunsongkhram to the US and UK prior to WWII in order to balance the ascendancy of the Japanese in neighboring Indochina is lost.
-As is the obvious fact that France in July of 1940 became Vichy France and a Nazi German ally.
-Thailand's war with France was against a Nazi German ally, not the traditional nation.
-Omitted to is the long process of negotiation that preceded the armed conflict, as well as the fact that the French did indeed rescind the initial diplomatic agreement and resorted to firing first in the escalation.
+The appeal by Phibunsongkhram to the US and UK before WWII to balance the ascendancy of the Japanese in neighboring Indochina is not mentioned.
+Nor is the fact that France, in July of 1940, became Vichy France and was a Nazi German ally.
+Thailand's war with France was against a Nazi German ally, not the French nation that had been aligned with Britain.
+Also omitted is the long process of negotiation that preceded the armed conflict, as well as the fact that the French did indeed rescind the initial diplomatic agreement and resorted to firing first in the escalation.
+Finally, in 1943, Phibunsongkhram sent diplomatic feelers to the nationalist Kuomintang to attempt to work a deal with the Allies against Japan, whom Phibun felt were leading Thailand to ruin.

 Thailand's Foreign Policy 1932-1947 should be read knowing that it contains such errors and more.
 Until another writer takes up the challenge of writing a focused foreign policy book during this period, it should be read adjacent to such excellent works as Stephen Hell's Siam and World War I an International History, his Siam and the League of Nations, Direk Jayanama's Siam and World War II, and Stephen Brailey and Craig Reynolds works to provide ready fact checks and balances.